mariscottin/rock_paper_scissors/README.md

+# Rock, Paper, Scissors!

-This is a https://www.frontendmentor.io challenge.
+### This is a https://www.frontendmentor.io challenge.
 Bellow is the description.
 It was developed using React.js.

 ------------------